OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/nbeats.md

 ---
 title: nbeats
-description: Learn how to perform NBEATS Forecasting with OpenBB Finance.
-Explore the parameters, their descriptions, and learn how to properly tune them for optimal forecasting results.
+description: "Learn how to perform NBEATS Forecasting with OpenBB Finance.
+Explore" the parameters, their descriptions, and learn how to properly tune them for optimal forecasting results.
 keywords: